Documentation Index

 device

 device is a runtime proxy over the iOS simulator or device API.
-Use it for device-level operations that sit outside the main flow(...) and launch() path.
+Use it for device-level operations — such as installing configuration profiles, simulating sensors, or managing device state — that sit outside app UI interactions.
+Use driver for interacting with the app itself.

 Example: